codebydant/pcl_visualizer/README.md

 ```

 ## Compilation
+You can either compile the source code with CMake or download a pre-compiled docker image.

+### Compile from source code
 This program depends on PCL, VTK and OpenGL.

 1. In the root folder create a build directoy